z0x010/treasurebox/README.md

 ### Experimenting

-If you want to quickly test some changes or customizations you can enable developer mode, which configures full persistence of the rootfs.
+If you want to quickly test some changes or customizations you can enable full persitence

-    sudo tbox-develop
+    sudo tbox-init-full-persistence
     sudo reboot

 After rebooting any changes you make will survive future reboots